EMCL-Research-ITSecLab/SONiC-interswitch-communication/README.md

 ### Next-steps

-- Begin (simple) pipeline setup for building the docker image
+- Try to use the image in virtual SONic switches
-  - Upload image to dockerhub --> credentials are missing for now
-  - Switch to dockerhub for tag search